terales/blackbird-docs/src/content/docs/eggs/blackbird-app.md

 ### Birds suspended or activated

-Get notified when Birds are suspended or activated: get real time notifications of changes in your Production Nest.
+Get notified when Birds are suspended or activated: get real-time notifications of changes in your Production Nest.

 ![Egg](../../../assets/docs/eggs/BBApp4.png)

-> Use optional inputs to monitor a specific Nest, otherwise a single Bird will monitor all Nests within your Blackbird instance.
+> Use optional inputs to monitor a specific Nest, otherwise, a single Bird will monitor all Nests within your Blackbird instance.

 - Download Egg: <a href="https://docs.blackbird.io/downloads/On_Bird_activated_send_Slack_message.json" download>On Bird activated send Slack message</a>